savonet/book/language.md

 ### Time

-In case you need it, the current time can be retrieved using the `gettimeofday` function.
+In case you need it, the current time can be retrieved using the `time` function.
 This function returns the number of seconds since the 1st of January 1970.
-In order to convert this into more usual time notations you can use the functions `localtime` and `gmtime` which extract the usual information (year, month, day, hour, etc.), respectively according to the current time zone and the Greenwich median time, and return those in a record.
+In order to convert this into more usual time notations you can use the functions `time.local` and `time.utc` which extract the usual information (year, month, day, hour, etc.), respectively according to the current time zone and the Greenwich median time, and return those in a record.
 For instance, we can print the current date with

 ```{.liquidsoap include="liq/time.liq"}
 ```